 The husband did not have an attorney during the divorce, the wife did.

 Is there anything that can be done to undo this unfair agreement?

-If not, what happens if husband stops paying?
-Can they make husband pay all of it back at once?
-If they garnish wages what happens if husband doesn’t have a job?
+If not, what happens if the husband stops paying?
+Can they make the husband pay all of it back at once?
+If they garnish wages, what happens if the husband doesn't have a job?

 I note that you asked the same question on another site and the answer there is correct (and the same as the answers here).

 You can't redo the settlement agreement.
 When someone makes the costly mistake of not using a lawyer in a divorce you don't get a "re-do."